2-Methylmethcathinone

-2-Methylmethcathinone (2-MMC, ortomephedrone) is a recreational designer drug with stimulant and euphoric effects.
-It is a substituted cathinone derivative, closely related to better known drugs such as 3-methylmethcathinone and 4-methylmethcathinone (mephedrone).
+2-Methylmethcathinone (2-MMC), also known as ortomephedrone, is a recreational designer drug with stimulant and euphoric effects.
+It is a substituted cathinone derivative, closely related to better known drugs such as 3-methylmethcathinone (3-MMC; metaphedrone) and 4-methylmethcathinone (mephedrone).
 It was first identified in Sweden in 2014, and has subsequently been reported in other European countries such as Poland and Spain.